oguzhan00yildiz/CubeMaster3D/README.md

 The project is still an amateur project!

-# How to launch the game
+# How To Launch The Game
 For best experience
 Choose any mobile resolution mode the game is mobile adapted.